drkhero/isitprovablyfair/README.md

 ## How to run locally

 All the code for the site is open source and included in this github repo.
 To run the site locally, simply download all files, run `npm install crypto cors express`.
 Then run `node api.js` and you're good to go.
-All you have to to do then is input the hash & game ID information on the front-end `index.html` file
+All you have to do then is input the hash & game ID information on the front-end `index.html` file.